Maine Food Supplement Estimators

 More information about food supplement program rules (MEJP website)

-Maine Food Supplement Program (DHHS page) includes link to application form
+Maine Food Supplement Program (DHHS page) - includes link to an application form

 The Estimator is just that; it only estimates your benefit amount.
 If your monthly income and household size are simple to define, the Estimator may come up with the exact amount of your food supplement grant.
 But in some cases, more complicated rules apply.
 It may not be clear at first who belongs to the food supplement household or how income should be counted.

 For example, if your household includes boarders or unrelated roommates, or your income is from self-employment or seasonal work, you will probably need to consult with a DHHS worker about how the rules apply to you.
-Also, if you are homeless but expect to be incurring shelter costs within the month, these estimators will not calculate that.
 The full set of Maine's Food Supplement Program rules are published online.
 If you run into problems or have more questions about your eligibility, contact Pine Tree Legal Assistance.

 Some college students can qualify for Food Supplements.
 Read more.